How Much Does A Hydroponic System Cost?

 Mr. Stacky Tower Garden

 This tower garden allows you to grow 20 plants in roughly a 2ft by 2ft area.
-I think this system would be great
+The kit comes with everything you need to get started growing along with a growing guide and online chat support.

 View Product